Keio University

 Data entry support conducted at the Kurashiki City Disaster Volunteer Center, Okayama Prefecture

-Future Challenges: Organizing the Flow of Information
+Future Challenges: Streamlining the Flow of Information

 Advance party support system provided by IT DART

-*Affiliations and job titles are as of the time this magazine was published.
+*Affiliations and titles are as of the time of publication.